-A permissioned network allows only specified nodes and accounts to participate by enabling node permissioning and/or account permissioning on the network.
+A permissioned network enables node permissioning and account permissioning, allowing only specified nodes and accounts to access the network.

 Permissioning is not Privacy

 In peer-to-peer networks, node permissioning enforces rules on nodes you control.

 Permissioning requires a distributed network of trust across the network where participants agree to follow the rules.
 One bad actor can decide not to follow the rules.
 Nodes can take action to prevent the bad actor adding to the chain but they cannot prevent the bad actor from allowing access to the chain.